Anirban-Dutta1994/Project_1/README.md

 Hi, Everyone

-This project contains to a Power BI dashboard project focused on analyzing the Data Professional Survey.
+This project contains to a Power BI dashboard project focused on Analyzing the Data Professional Survey.

 **Project Summary**:
 This project analyzes survey data on data professionals using Power BI.